 Read More »How to Ask for Directions in Japanese: Essential Travel Phrases

 Introduction: Why Learn Directions in Japanese?
+For more station, shop, restaurant, and everyday phrases, see our Useful Japanese Phrases for Travelers guide.
 Quick answer: To ask for directions in Japanese, use polite phrases such as Sumimasen, ___ wa doko desu ka? meaning “Excuse me, where is ___?”
-Travelers should start with a simple place name plus doko desu ka.
-It is short, polite, and easy for …
+Travelers should start …

 Read More »